matejMartinc/FoodSEM/README.md

 The script by default downloads the trained FoodSEM model from the Huggingface library.<br/>

-Additionally, we offer script that we used for our baseline zero-shot and few-shot experiments:<br/>
+Additionally, we offer a script that we used for our baseline zero-shot and few-shot experiments:<br/>

 ```
 python test_incontext.py